Search

 (l) Write-in: Blank line and candidate.
 If a candidate's target area is marked, and the write-in target area is marked but no name is written on the line, it shall not be tallied as an overvote, but shall be counted as a valid vote for the printed candidate.

-(n) Write-in: Overvotes.
-If a candidate's target area is marked and something other than that candidate's name is written in the write-in response area, it shall be counted as an overvote and not a valid vote for any candidate.
-This applies whether or not the target area for the write-in is marked.
+(n) Write-in: Candidate and write-in response area.
+If a candidate's target area is marked, the write-in target area is also marked, and something other than that candidate's name is written in the write-in response area, it shall be counted as an overvote and not a valid vote for any candidate.
+If a candidate's target area is marked and the write-in target area is not marked, it shall be counted as a valid vote for the marked candidate.
+If the voter's intent cannot be ascertained, the ballot shall be referred to the canvassing board.

 (o) Write-in: Not eligible.
 A write-in vote for a race not appearing on the voter's ballot shall not be counted.